freakster00/gemsparkFE/README.md

 # Vendure NextJS Storefront
 This is NextJS starter for Vendure.
-This is still in **alpha**, but feel free to read the concepts and run the store.
+This is still in Development, but feel free to read the concepts and run the store.

+## What is Vendure.io
+Vendure is

+a headless e-commerce platform.
+By "headless" we mean that it exposes all of its functionality via APIs.
+Specifically, Vendure features two GraphQL APIs: one for storefronts (Shop API) and the other for administrative functions (Admin API).

+These are the major parts of a Vendure application:

+    Server: The Vendure server is the part that handles requests coming in to the GraphQL APIs.
+It serves both the Shop API and Admin API, and can send jobs to the Job Queue to be processed by the Worker.
+    Worker: The Worker runs in the background and deals with tasks such as updating the search index, sending emails, and other tasks which may be long-running, resource-intensive or require retries.
+    Admin UI: The Admin UI is how shop administrators manage orders, customers, products, settings and so on.
+It is not actually part of the Vendure core, but is provided as a plugin (the AdminUiPlugin) which is installed for you in a standard Vendure installation.
+The Admin UI can be further extended to support custom functionality, as detailed in the Extending the Admin UI section
+    Storefront: With headless commerce, you are free to implement your storefront exactly as you see fit, unconstrained by the back-end, using any technologies that you like.
+To make this process easier, we have created a number of storefront starter kits, as well as guides on building a storefront.

 ## Installation